-Scientists who are studying ancient carvings in West Virginia say stories that propose a non-native origin for prehistoric landmarks in the Mountain State ignore facts and dishonor Native Americans.
+Scientists who are studying ancient carvings in West Virginia say stories that propose a non-native origin for prehistoric landmarks ignore evidence and may dishonor Native American heritage.

-"We understand that your magazine aims to entertain readers; however, we urge you to remember that speculative fiction is just that—fiction," she wrote in a letter shared on social media through the council.
+"We understand that your magazine aims to entertain readers," Moore wrote.
+"However, we urge you to remember that speculative fiction is just that—fiction."

-Archaeologists, however, have documented that the petroglyphs and most other earthworks, such as mounds and stone walls, were created by indigenous peoples, who inhabited the region until the mid-17th century.
+Scientists, however, have documented that most petroglyphs in West Virginia, and other earthworks, such as mounds and stone walls, were created by indigenous peoples who inhabited the region until the mid-17th century.

 "It is disappointing to see these same ideas re-emerging decades later," Moore wrote of the recent magazine article.

-"We believe that the lack of medieval Irish artifacts and the questionable validity of the 'ogham' translations prevent Robert Pyle's ideas from having scholarly merit.
+"We believe that the lack of medieval Irish artifacts and the questionable validity of the ogham translations prevent Robert Pyle's ideas from having scholarly merit," Moore said.

-Moore encouraged the magazine to consult the council when reporting on such matters and welcomed its continued promotion of West Virginia's heritage.
+Moore encourages students of archaeology to consult the council when reporting on such matters and welcomes the continued promotion of West Virginia's heritage.

 An enigmatic stone face carved into mossy sandstone along the rim of the New River Gorge is attracting increased attention as hiking, biking, and climbing in the region grows.
 Though its origins are popularly regarded as a mystery, the face was likely carved in the 1950s, and the son of its creator may still live in the area near Fayetteville, according to area residents who still regard it with a sense of awe.
 Read the full story here.